 Each experiment DRI talks through her experiment, recapping the hypothesis, the learning objective, why we decided to run the experiment, the results, the learnings, and next steps.

 The team digs into the data and learnings and we spend time discussing the potential implications of the results.
-New experiment ideas often come from these discussions.
+New experiment ideas often come from these discussions and we add those to the growing backlog of ideas.

 What experiments do you have coming up?
 What challenges are you facing in running experiments?